omarkahaa/lab4-word-game/README.md

 When the program starts:
 - enter 1 for normal play
 - enter 2 for auto play
-- enter 3 to quit
+- enter q to quit

 After a game ends, the program returns to the menu.